sitegeist/conventional/README.md

 * Browser Update Note
 * Stylelint for (CSS, SASS, SCSS) and Standard Linting (JS)
 * Autoprefixing of modern CSS properties for older browsers (respects browserslist of project)
+* SVG-Spritemap generation from single SVG files, optionally with name-prefixes

 ### Planned features